dotnet/corefx/Documentation/building/windows-instructions.md

 The DLL ends up as  bin\AnyOS.AnyCPU.Debug\System.Diagnostics.DiagnosticSource\System.DiagnosticSource.dll

-There is also a pkg directory and if you go to diretory and type msbuild, it will build the DLL (if needed) and the also build the Nuget package for it.
+There is also a pkg directory and if you go to directory and type msbuild, it will build the DLL (if needed) and the also build the Nuget package for it.
 The Nuget package ends up in the bin\pkg directory.

+### Building other OSes

 By default building from the root will only build the libraries for the OS you are running on.
 One can build for another OS by specifying `/p:FilterToOSGroup=[Windows_NT|Linux|OSX|FreeBSD]` or build for all by specifying `/p:BuildAllOSGroups=true`.

 [Building CoreFX on FreeBSD, Linux and OS X](unix-instructions.md)
 ## Tests